guguji666666/Docker/readme.md

 Now the Nginx proxy server is running on your machine

-### 5. Enable SSL when you access your Nginx proxy manager
+### 6. Enable and force SSL for Nginx proxy manager

 a.
 Make sure you have a custom domain
 b.
 Add DNS `A` record in your DNS provider, point `FQDN` to your Nginx proxy server's IP